egalistel-dev/lumisetup-esp8266/README.md

 - **mDNS** — Access the interface at `http://lumisetup.local` without knowing the IP address
 - **NTP time sync** — Accurate time from the internet, no RTC needed
 - **Persistent config** — All settings saved to flash (LittleFS), survive reboots
+- **Bilingual interface (FR/EN)** — Language selector in both the WiFi portal and main interface, choice saved and persisted across reboots.
+French is the default language
 - **Responsive web UI** — Works on mobile and desktop

 ---